Jaywalking officially legalized in New York City - Local News 8

 Click here for updates on this story

-NEW YORK, NY (KYW) — Your average New Yorker is no stranger to jaywalking, which has been illegal since 1958.
+NEW YORK, NY (WCBS) — Your average New Yorker is no stranger to jaywalking, which has been illegal since 1958.
 That’s about to change.

 Starting in February, New Yorkers will no longer be breaking the law when crossing the street in between traffic, and will no longer receive a fine for jaywalking.